 On-base Plus Slugging is one metric that has remained mostly concealed in plain sight throughout history and has just lately been recognized as being significant.
 In the world of so-called “advanced” metrics, on-base percentage (OPS) is one of the simplest to compute and utilize.
 It is comprised of the two values created by the two most significant talents for hitters: reaching base and hitting for power.
 Because of these two elements, on-field performance (OPS) is a simple metric for fans to locate, compute, and understand.

-This statistic is far more sophisticated, since it normalizes a player’s OPS based on league and park considerations, with 100 serving as a reference point for comparison.
-However, we will not go into detail about this statistic in this post.
+- This statistic is far more sophisticated, since it normalizes a player’s OPS based on league and park considerations, with 100 serving as a reference point for comparison.

 What Is a Good OPS in Baseball?